-Utility vehicles have a significantly higher roll over rate than other types of vehicles.
-This vehicle has a higher ground clearance, higher center of gravity, and narrower track than many passenger cars.
+Utility vehicles have a significantly higher rollover rate than other types of vehicles.
+This vehicle has a higher ground clearance, and a higher center of gravity than many passenger cars.
 It is capable of performing better in a wide variety of off-road applications.
 Driven in an unsafe manner, all vehicles can be caused to go out of control.
-Because of the higher center of gravity and the narrower track, if this vehicle is out of control it may roll over when some other vehicles may not.
+Because of the higher center of gravity, if this vehicle is out of control it may rollover when some other vehicles may not.

 Do not attempt sharp turns or abrupt maneuvers or other unsafe driving actions that can cause loss of vehicle control.
-Failure to operate this vehicle safely may result in an accident, roll over of the vehicle, and severe or fatal injury.
+Failure to operate this vehicle safely may result in an accident, rollover of the vehicle, and severe or fatal injury.
 Drive carefully.